programming-club-knit/ExpenseTracker/README.md

 #  ExpenseTracker
-A simple and efficient Expense Tracker application built with **React**.
+A simple and efficient Expense Tracker application .
 Manage your income and expenses, track your balance, and visualize your spending with an interactive chart.
 The app helps you stay on top of your finances with ease.